gjadi-mej/Test-rst-rendering/README.rst

       To flash all build output, run 'make flash' or:

 The build script expects the toolchain to be installed at a known path.
-If you installed it elsewhere, see `Advanced Customization of BSP Build`_ for how to customize its path.
+If you installed it elsewhere, see `README MicroEJ BSP`_ for how to customize its path.

 Please refer to the |MANUFACTURER| documentation available `here